Retrolisthesis: Definition and management (what to do?)

 • Lose a few pounds in case of overweight/obesity and observe if this reduces the symptoms.

-• Avoid wearing loads Lourdes.
+• Avoid wearing charges Lourdes.

 • Avoid wearing heels Tops, especially if they cause pain.